Think of something you love to do.

 If you want to learn to communicate in French as soon as possible, you’ll probably want to start with one of the videos in this first section.
 If you’re looking to lay a stronger foundation for the language, the section after that will give you resources that offer long-term guidance.

-Video Resources to Learn Basic Survival French Fast
+Videos to Learn Basic Survival French Fast

 “Learning French – Basic Phrases for Paris” from Holiday Extras Travel Guides